GiedriusT/tamulaitis-page/README.md

 1. Clone this repository
 2. Install dependencies by executing `yarn`
-3. Run `yarn run dev` to start the development server
+3. Run `yarn start` to start the development server
 4. Open address from console output in your browser